-Choose trees for the right aspect
+Choosing the trees for the right aspect

 Screening trees suitable for small gardens

-Screening tree options for large gardens
+Screening trees suitable for large gardens

 Screening trees for shaded sites